Laws of Australian rules football: Players, ground and equipment

-The number of players on the field in the early years of game could consist of 20 or more players in 1899 WAFL was the first competition to introduce the rule that a maximum of 18 players were allowed to be on the field.
+The number of players on the field in the early years of game could consist of 20, or possibly more, players.
+In 1899, the WAFL was the first competition to introduce the rule that a maximum of 18 players were allowed to be on the field.
 Since that change it has been universally adopted across all leagues that 18 players are permitted to be on the field per team at any one time, with an additional four players on an interchange bench (although this number often varies in exhibition and practice matches).
 The equipment needed to play the game is minimal.
 As in other kinds of football, players wear boots with stops (known as "cleats" or "studs" in some regions) in the soles, shorts, and a thick, strong shirt or jumper known as a guernsey, normally sleeveless, although long sleeve jumpers are sometimes worn in very cold weather by some players.

 Protective gear is minimal.
 Most players wear a mouthguard but only a very few wear a helmet, normally a bicycle style helmet with a soft outer covering, and only after medical advice, such as if they have been concussed numerous times.
 Some players, predominantly ruckmen, wear shin guards.
 All protective equipment must be approved by the umpires to ensure that it can not injure other players.

 The game is played with an ellipsoid ball, on a grassed oval.